 A word about shopping in Southsea

 Do you prefer an independent and more relaxed shopping experience?
 Say no more.
-Albert Road and Castle Road are the thriving hubs of Southsea’s independent culture, with lots of vintage, bohemian and alternative shops, as well as little cafés and chain-free restaurants.
+Albert Road and Castle Road are the thriving hubs of Southsea’s independent culture, with lots of vintages, bohemian and alternative shops, as well as little cafés and chain-free restaurants.

-For example, Dress Code is full of retro clothing and accessories, quirky gifts, pop culture memorabilia and records.
+For example, the Dress Code is full of retro clothing and accessories, quirky gifts, pop culture memorabilia and records.

 Another special mention goes to the iconic Pie & Vinyl, an old-fashioned record café that boasts a unique vinyl collection, offers delicious pies and organises live music events.